 Determining whether students have met the goals

 I don't have any summative assessment for this assignment but a lab exercise has them do these calculations as part of a field trip report.
-As a formative assessment, I talk with groups about what they are seeing in class.
-I also have different groups present each area as part of the class wrap up.
+As a formative assessment, I both talk with individual students/groups while they are working on a location and have a class discussion about each location before moving on to the next site.
 One could collect and grade the handouts as summative assessment.

 Download teaching materials and tips